sankalpreddy1998/PayPal-VAP-final/README.md

 * Implementaion Details
    - Authentication and Authorization
    - Multi-Level Categorization of products
-* How i solved fixing attributes to product based on category of product
+* How i solved 'fixing attributes to products based on the category of the product
 * Priveleges required for accessing resources
 * Documentaion and API Links
 <br>